-J. In order to maximize the availability of all employees during the period that schools are most accessible, a five hundred dollar (\$500.00) peak workload availability incentive will be paid to all regular employees who do not use any leave during the period of August 1 through September 10.
-The incentive will be on the eligible employees' October paycheck following the incentive period each year.
+J. Peak Workload Availability Incentive: In order to maximize the availability of all employees during the period that schools are most accessible, a peak workload availability incentive will be paid to all regular employees who do not use any leave during the period of August 1 through September 10.
+Effective [the date of Union ratification] the incentive for the August 1 through September 10, 2025 period will be eight hundred six dollars and fifty-three cents (\$806.53).
+Each August 1st thereafter the incentive will be increased by the state funded and authorized inflationary adjustment then in effect.
+The incentive will be on the eligible employees' November paycheck following the incentive period each year.
 To be eligible to receive this incentive, an employee must be employed with the District and be a regular status or full-time temporary employee prior to July 1 of the incentive period.
 Management agrees to review exceptional circumstances if an employee has taken leave during the eligibility period and requests review prior to taking leave if possible and no later than three (3) days after returning to work.
 Management will provide notice if a requested exception is not approved.

-ARTICLE XI: INJURY WHILE ON DUTY
+ARTICLE X: INJURY WHILE ON DUTY

-- A. Absence due to an injury incurred on or around School District premises in the course of the employee's employment, or as a direct result of the employee performing his/her duty, shall be compensated as follows: - 1.
-State Medical Aid and/or compensation shall be paid upon validation of a claim by the Washington State Department of Labor and Industries and the Seattle School District in accordance with the Industrial Insurance Laws of the State of Washington, provided: - a.
+- A. Absence due to an injury incurred on or around School District premises in the course of the employee's employment, or as a direct result of the employee performing their duty, shall be compensated as follows: - State Medical Aid and/or compensation shall be paid upon validation of a claim by the Washington State Department of Labor and Industries and the Seattle School District in accordance with the Industrial Insurance Laws of the State of Washington, provided: - a.
 The employee shall promptly submit a Worker's Compensation Claim with the assistance of the designated District Office; and, - b.
-The employee provides to the designated District office monthly physician reports verifying continuation of the disability which prevents the employee from performing his/her duties. - c.
+The employee provides to the designated District office monthly physician reports verifying continuation of the disability which prevents the employee from performing their duties. - c.
 An employee who suffers an injury must report any injury, no matter how slight. - 2.
-In the instance of an injury described above, an employee shall be entitled to such benefits in accordance with the Industrial Insurance Laws of the State of Washington. - B. Employees may elect to utilize earned Annual Leave or Sick Leave, in hourly increments, to supplement time loss payments to ensure that the employee receives his/her regular net pay; provided that, the employee may elect to exercise the option of not using earned Annual Leave or Sick Leave to supplement time loss payments.
+In the instance of an injury described above, an employee shall be entitled to such benefits in accordance with the Industrial Insurance Laws of the State of Washington. - B. Employees may elect to utilize earned Annual Leave or Sick Leave, in hourly increments, to supplement time loss payments to ensure that the employee receives their regular net pay; provided that, the employee may elect to exercise the option of not using earned Annual Leave or Sick Leave to supplement time loss payments.

-ARTICLE XII: RATES OF PAY
+ARTICLE XI: RATES OF PAY